The ability to transfer your property tax to a new home is a major reason the 55+ homeowner can afford to move.

 Generally speaking, you can only transfer your property tax if the market value of your new replacement property as of the date of purchase is equal or less than the market value of your original property on the date of the sale.

 It also depends on when you purchase the replacement property.
-Equal or lessor means:
+Equal or lesser means:

 - 100% or less of the market value of the original property if the replacement property was purchased or newly constructed before the sale of the original property.